She: A History of Adventure: Composition

+According to Haggard, he wrote the final scene of Ayesha's demise while waiting for his literary agent, A. P. Watt, to return to his office.
+In his telling, once he had completed the scene, he threw the manuscript on Watt's desk and declared, "There is what I shall be remembered by".

 Publication

 She was first published as a serial story in The Graphic, a large folio magazine printed weekly in London, between October 1886 and January 1887.
 The serialisation was accompanied with illustrations by E. K. Johnson.
 An American edition was published by Harper & Bros. in New York on 24 December 1886; this included Johnson's illustrations.
 On 1 January 1887 a British edition was published by Longmans, Green, & Co., without any illustrations.
 It featured significant textual revisions by Haggard.
 He made further revisions for the British edition of 1888, which included new illustrations by Maurice Greiffenhagen and C. H. M. Kerr.
 In 2006 Broadview published the first edition of She since 1887 to reproduce the Graphic serial text.